"In the end… you really did bring me to Japan."

-Caren's soft murmur lingered for a moment in the cold night air as her eyes wandered curiously over the house in front of her.
+Caren's soft murmur lingered briefly in the cold night air as her eyes wandered over the house in front of her, filled with quiet curiosity.

 "Do you want to see your father?"
 Arthur asked, turning his gaze toward her.
-"If you want to meet him, I can take you there."
+"If you want, I can take you to him."

 "...We'll talk about that later."

-Caren replied after a brief silence, her expression taking on a more complex tone.
+Caren replied after a short pause, her expression becoming slightly more complex.

 "Besides, didn't you say he's also one of the Masters participating in the Holy Grail War?
-He should be hostile toward you."
+Shouldn't he have a hostile relationship with you?"

 "So what?"

-Arthur shrugged, as if they were discussing something completely trivial.
+Arthur shrugged, as if it were something completely trivial.

 "Go see him if you want.
 As for hostility?
 That doesn't concern me… I could crush him."

-"Just to be clear, I'm not wild—I can be quite gentle sometimes.
-And to answer your question, I saw the future," Arthur replied.
-In truth, he had only seen one possible future, but that didn't matter right now.
+"Just to be clear, I'm not a wild man.
+I can be quite gentle sometimes.
+And to answer your question… I saw the future."

 "Alright, let's go inside.
-Starting today, this will be your home as well.
-If you need anything else, just let me know.
-There's less than a year until the Holy Grail War begins—once it's over, I'll send you all to school."
+From today onward, this will be your home as well.
+If you need anything, let me know.
+There's less than a year left until the Holy Grail War begins.
+Once it's over, I'll send you all to school."

 "Eh?
 We're going to school too?"

-Kohaku's voice rang out immediately, full of excitement, her eyes shining with anticipation.
+Kohaku's voice rang out immediately, full of excitement, her eyes sparkling with anticipation.

 "Of course."

-Not in this world, but that doesn't matter right now, he thought.
+Not in this world—but that's not important right now, he thought.

-He had already decided that he would take them with him when he left this world.
+He had already decided that he would take them with him when he eventually left this world.

-"I took you away from the Tohno family so you could live the life of ordinary girls, without having to worry about the twisted desires of a disgusting adult… and to take care of your special condition."
+"I took you away from the Tohno family so you could live like normal girls, without having to worry about the twisted desires of some disgusting adult… and to take care of your special constitution."

 Kohaku and Hisui fell silent for a moment.

-Despite her age, Kohaku knew exactly what awaited them if they had remained in the Tohno residence.
-Makihisa had already made it very clear what he would do to them—or rather, to her—in exchange for leaving Hisui alone.
+Despite her young age, Kohaku knew exactly what awaited them if they had remained in the Tohno household.
+Makihisa had made his intentions painfully clear—what he would do to her in exchange for leaving Hisui alone.

-"It's alright."
-Arthur placed his hand on Kohaku's head, gently stroking it.
+Arthur gently placed his hand on Kohaku's head, softly stroking her hair.

 "I know you're mature enough to understand things.
 I'll make sure you can live as normal girls."

-Kohaku lifted her face, watching him closely… then tilted her head slightly.
+Kohaku raised her face to look at him… then tilted her head slightly.

 "Why do you only pat my head and not Hisui's?"